Learning new vocabulary doesn’t get you far unless you know proper Italian pronunciation.

 3. Consonant Digraphs

-There are several consonant digraphs–or a combination of two letters that make one sound–present in Italian.
-Memorizing these combinations will allow you to better recognize the pronunciation of words.
-Below are some examples and how to properly pronounce them.
+Memorizing these combinations will allow you to more easily recognize the pronunciation of words.
+Below are some examples of how to pronounce Italian consonant digraphs correctly.

-- GN- G is silent and N is hard (Gnocchi)
+- GN- G is silent and N is hard (for example, Gnocchi)

-- GLI- G is silent, and L is the focus, almost sounds like a Y (Famiglia)
+- GLI- G is silent, and L is the focus (for example, Famiglia)

-- SC- Before A, O, U sounds like SK (Scarpe), but if it’s before I or E, it has an SH sound as in Pesce.
+- SC- Before A, O, and U, it sounds like SK (for example, Scarpe).
+But if it’s before I or E, it has a SH sound as in Pesce.

 4. Double Consonants

-Here’s a helpful hint: double consonants have a stronger or more forced pronunciation when doubled together.
+Here’s a helpful hint: double consonants have a stronger and more forced pronunciation together.
 For example, the CC is pronounced as K in the word Secca.

-Nonetheless, take your time in learning the correct pronunciation.
 Try singing popular Italian songs such as “Volare” or “That’s Amore” to really get the feel of the pronunciation.
 You can also watch some Italian TV or listen to Italian radio.

 Photo by Steve Slater